To download as a PDF please click here.

 The legal basis for processing your personal data depends on the circumstances.
 The basis may be:

-- the processing is necessary to perform a contract you have entered into.
-For instance, where you have entered into a contract of insurance with an insurer where the insurer indemnifies you against a claim, the insurer will invariably be entitled under the policy contract to take action to either defend a claim made or recover the loss suffered from a third party and you are likely contractually obliged to co-operate in such proceedings;
+- the processing is necessary to perform a contract you or your employer have entered into.
+For instance, where you/your employer has entered into a contract of insurance with an insurer where the insurer indemnifies you/your employer against a claim, the insurer will invariably be entitled under the policy contract to take action to either defend a claim made or recover the loss suffered from a third party and you and/or your employer are likely contractually to be obliged to co-operate in such proceedings; and/or

-- the processing is necessary for the compliance with a legal obligation to which we are subject;
+- the processing is necessary for the compliance with a legal obligation to which we and/or or our client are subject.
+An example of this is that we may run checks on you in order to comply with the financial sanctions and/or anti-money laundering legislation; and/or

-- the processing may be necessary for the purposes of the legitimate interests pursued by your insurer, your employer or us.
-In these circumstances the legitimate interests could be the interest an insurer or employer has in defending or making a claim where they have indemnified you against a loss and the event giving rise to the claim/loss.
-The legitimate interests of a firm of solicitors may be to undertake legal action for or on behalf of its clients, i.e. the right to practice law.
+- the processing may be necessary for the purposes of the legitimate interests pursued by your employer and/or the insurer (collectively “our client”) or us.
+In these circumstances the legitimate interests could be investigating and defending third party claims made against our client.
+The legitimate interests of a firm of solicitors may be to undertake legal action for or on behalf of its clients, i.e. the right to practice law; and/or

 What do we do with the information we do obtain from you?